ReimagineTruth/truthweb.io/README.md

 - Visit our website at [www.reimaginetruth.org](https://www.truthweb.io)
 - Follow us on Twitter: [@ReimagineTruth](https://x.com/reimagine_truth)
-- Join the conversation on Telegram: [Reimagine Truth Telegram] Soon
+- Join the conversation on Telegram: (https://t.me/TruthWebOfficial)

 Together, we can reimagine the truth and revolutionize the future of Web3.